JuliaArrays/StaticArrays.jl/README.md

 improvements relative to `Base.Array` because (a) there may be one less pointer indirection, (b) their (typically small) static size allows for additional loop unrolling and inlining, and consequentially (c) their mutating methods like `map!` are extremely fast.
+Benchmarking shows that operations such as addition and matrix multiplication are faster for `MMatrix` than `Matrix`, at least for sizes up to 14 × 14, though keep in mind that optimal speed will be obtained by using mutating functions (like `map!` or `A_mul_B!`) where possible, rather than reallocating new memory.

-They also happen to be very useful containers that can be constructed on the heap and later copied as e.g. an immutable `SVector` to the stack for use, or into e.g. an `Array{SVector}` for storage.
+Mutable static arrays also happen to be very useful containers that can be constructed on the heap (with the ability to use `setindex!`, etc), and later copied as e.g. an immutable `SVector` to the stack for use, or into e.g. an `Array{SVector}` for storage.

 Convenience macros `@MVector`, `@MMatrix` and `@MArray` are provided.